-In making a report, the Principal will consider all of the information and seek appropriate advice from the CSBB's child protection team (CP team).
+In making a report, the Principal will consider all of the information and seek appropriate advice from the CSBB Safeguarding Team.
 Any information about a child or young person at risk is kept confidentially by the Principal.
 In situations where a child or young person is considered to be at risk, the school will work with the child or young person and their family to assist them as much as possible.